-Holidays in St. Gertraud in Ultental
+Holidays in St. Gertraud

 The sunny village St. Gertraud at the head of the valley of Ulten is embedded in idyllic woods and meadows, surrounded by high mountains and characterised by lovely, weather-beaten wooden houses.